Pla Pak district: Geography

-Neighboring districts are (from the north clockwise): Mueang Nakhon Phanom, Renu Nakhon, Na Kae, and Wang Yang of Nakhon Phanom Province; and Phon Na Kaeo and Kusuman of Sakon Nakhon province.
+Nakhon Phanom is bordered by the following districts, listed clockwise from the north: Mueang Nakhon Phanom, Renu Nakhon, Na Kae, and Wang Yang of Nakhon Phanom Province; and Phon Na Kaeo and Kusuman of Sakon Nakhon province.

 History

 The area of the district was at first a tambon of Mueang Nakhon Phanom district.
 On 16 June 1965 it became a minor district (king amphoe) consisting of the three tambons: Pla Pak, Nong Hi, and Ku Ta Kai.
 The first district officer was Winai Bunratnaplin.
 On 17 November 1971 it was upgraded to a full district.

 Administration

 The district is divided into eight sub-districts (tambons), which are further subdivided into 85 villages (mubans).
 Pla Pak itself has township (thesaban tambon) status and covers part of tambon Pla Pak.
 There are a further eight tambon administrative organizations (TAO).